- Our Firm

 Yacht and recreational boat collisions occur largely because people underestimate the dangers of yachts and boats as compared to cars.
-Powerboats such as runabouts, cabin cruisers and jet skis are the most common watercraft involved in collision, although sailboats can be involved in collisions as well.
-Having previously represented yacht and boat owners involved in collisions through the appointment of marine insurance carriers for 19 years, the boat collision lawyers at the law firm of Brais Law Firm are in a unique position to help in the event of a collision between yachts, boats or personal watercrafts (a/k/a jet skis and skidoos).
-The lawyers at the law firm of Brais Law Firm with offices in Miami, Florida and Boston, Massachusetts are here to help victims of yacht, boat and personal watercraft (“PWC”) collisions and the resulting injury and even death.
+Powerboats such as runabouts, cabin cruisers, and jet skis are the most common watercraft involved in a collision, although sailboats can be involved in collisions as well.
+Having previously represented yacht and boat owners involved in collisions through the appointment of marine insurance carriers for 19 years, an experienced boat collision lawyer at Brais Law Firm is in a unique position to help in the event of a collision between yachts, boats or personal watercraft (a/k/a jet skis and skidoos).
+The lawyers at the law firm of Brais Law Firm, with offices in Miami, Florida, and Boston, Massachusetts, are here to help victims of yacht, boat, and personal watercraft (“PWC”) collisions and the resulting injury and even death.

-The second way liability can be imposed is where an operator failed to follow recognized navigational customs in the area where the collision occurred.
+The second-way liability can be imposed is when an operator fails to follow recognized navigational customs in the area where the collision occurred.
 Customs, no matter how well entrenched in the area, are not rules and cannot serve to trigger a rebuttable presumption.
 However, if it is shown that an operator failed to follow the area’s custom for the particular navigational situation, s/he will be deemed liable.

-The final situation liability may be imposed in the absence of a statutory or custom violation is when an operator failed to follow general concepts of prudent seamanship and reasonable care.
-This standard is applied on a case by case basis considering the circumstances and whether a prudent operator would have acted similarly.
-Should it be determined that the operator did, or did not, do something a reasonably prudent operator would have done then s/he will be found liable for the collision.
+The final situation liability may be imposed in the absence of a statutory or custom violation is when an operator fails to follow general concepts of prudent seamanship and reasonable care.
+This standard is applied on a case-by-case basis, considering the circumstances and whether a prudent operator would have acted similarly.
+Should it be determined that the operator did or did not do something a reasonably prudent operator would have done, then s/he will be found liable for the collision.

 Federal law requires that personal injury and death claims resulting from a collision on navigable waters must be filed within three (3) years from the date of the accident.
 However, if you are a passenger on a cruise ship, the ticket provisions may require you to file a claim within one (1) year and provide notice to the cruise operator within 120 to 160 days of the accident.
 These time periods may be different under state law and even different from state to state.

-Hiring an experienced boat collision lawyer knowledgeable of this specialized area of law can be the difference in your case.
+Hiring an experienced boat collision lawyer knowledgeable in this specialized area of law can be the difference in your case.
 The attorneys at the law firm of Brais Law Firm have the experience to protect your rights, the compassion to serve your needs, and the skill to obtain the compensation you deserve.
-To reach our boat collision lawyers you may click email the firm, call 800-499-0551 from within the U.S., Skype BraisLaw worldwide or click Contact Us to select and complete a form for a free evaluation of your case.
+To reach our boat collision lawyers, you may click email the firm, call 800-499-0551 from within the U.S., Skype BraisLaw worldwide, or click Contact Us to select and complete a form for a free evaluation of your case.

 Awesome team of legal professionals!!
 I can't thank Mr. Brais and his team enough for helping me through the worst experience of my life.
 Had it not been for their dedication to seeing things through.
 I would be in a very bad place.
 I highly recommend Brais Law firm.